1080p and Upscale vs. 4K. What Are the Differences?

 If you've been in the market for a new TV, worked with video editing or recording, or researched monitors for a computer, the odds are high that you've heard the terms 4K and 1080p thrown around quite a bit.
 If that's the case, you've probably also wondered what the difference between the two is, or which one is better for your specific situation.
 Is one better than the other?
 Does that make it more expensive?
 Overall, is it worth the extra price?

-Let's take a look at the answers to some of those questions, and find out exactly what the difference is in 4K vs. 1080p.
+Let's take a look at the answers to some of those questions, and find out exactly what the difference is in 4K vs. 1080p and upscale.

 Disclaimer: We use affiliate links to the products mentioned on this page.
 When you click an affiliate link and make a purchase, we receive commissions.
 If you want to support our portal, you can use the links.
 Otherwise, you can find the recommended products using a search engine.